aldeacomputer/aldea-js/docs/tutorial/basics/txbuilder.md

 })
 ```

-Each `TxBuilder` method returns an `InstructionRef`, which is a reference to that instruction.
-This is useful as subsequent instructions often refer to a previous instruction.
+Every `TxBuilder` method returns an `InstructionRef`, which is a reference to that particular instruction.
+This is useful because subsequent instructions often refer to previous ones.

-For example, the two new lines in this example each add a `NEW` instruction, the references the package imported from the first instruction.
+In the next example, each of the two new lines adds a `NEW` instruction that references the package imported in the first instruction.

 ```ts
 env.wallet.createFundedTx(txb => {